A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{Camera Configuration}

-We installed 38 low-cost (<\$500) edge computing and camera devices in the study site as shown in \autoref{fig:camera_config}, (a).
-The camera devices consist of a camera sensor (Sony IMX219 8-megapixel sensor) and a Google Coral USB Accelerator attached to an edge computing system.
-The Google Coral USB Accelerator enables deep learning models to run in real-time on the edge computing system.

-Each edge computing system and camera device runs a multi-person 2D pose estimation model ~\cite{papandreou2018personlab} in real-time.
-Poses are estimated at a frame rate of 1Hz.
-The poses obtained from this pose estimation model, as well as human bounding box images, are stored for further downstream processing.
-The raw video frames are discarded.
-Thus, personally identifiable data is not stored or used for downstream computation, which preserves the privacy of individuals in the study site.

-The edge computing and camera devices are placed and hidden in the ceiling panel and connected to power and network sources using extension cables in the existing infrastructure.
-Depending on the accessible power and network sources, some locations, such as kitchen or staff areas, are covered by multiple cameras, and other locations, such as long corridors, are covered by single or two cameras.
-The placement location and viewpoints of the camera devices are shown in \autoref{fig:camera_config} (b), where the gradient from white to blue depicts the direction of viewpoits of the camera devices.
+\autoref{fig:camera_config}a shows the locations (BLUE) of 39 low-cost ($<\$500$) edge computing and camera devices (\autoref{fig:camera_config}b) and their viewpoints (RED).
+These cameras effectively provide coverage over the entire study site where subjects have consented to have their activities monitored.
+The cameras along with the edge devices were placed in the ceiling of the indoor environment away from the direct line of sight of visitors to prevent them from feeling overly self-conscious, as shown in \autoref{fig:camera_config}c.
+These edge devices were connected to the closest available power and network sources in the ceiling through USB-C power cable and ethernet cable for data transfer.
+Depending on the availability of power and network sources, some locations, such as kitchen or staff areas, are covered by multiple cameras, and other locations, such as long corridors, are covered by a single or two cameras.
+The cameras installed above visitors' eyesight make it easier for visitors to comply with the proposed instrumentation of cameras for activity monitoring.